Welcome to NexStorm

 How NSRAM Works

-The Cluster Computer starts by downloading the T1 hour of the HRRR model data and the two most recent raw L2 radar files from all radars that produced a scan within 8 minutes of the model initialization time.
-It then grids the radar data on to a 1km grid, which allows it to be simulated.
-It takes these gridded mosaics and gets motion vectors from two consecutive images using Optical Flow.
+The Cluster Computer starts by downloading the T0 hour of the HRRR model data and the two most recent radar mosaics from the NWS MRMS.
+It takes these mosaics and gets motion vectors from two consecutive images using optical flow.
 It then extracts the necessary parameters from the HRRR data such as UVs, CAPE, CIN, Dewpoint, and PWAT.
 This data is then upscaled to a 1km grid (HRRR is a 3km model) to match the domain grid spacing.
-The mid level winds, which commonly steer storms and precipitation, then get adjusted using the derived optical flow vectors so that recent, smaller 1km motion can be included in the simulation.
+The mid level winds, which commonly steer storms and precipitation, then get adjusted/nudged using the derived optical flow vectors so that recent, smaller 1km motion can be included in the simulation.
 This also accounts for storm motion that the 3km HRRR model can’t resolve, or just didn’t predict.
 The simulation is then initiated and probabilities for precipitation initiation and intensification are calculated using the advected parameters (U, V, PWAT, SBCAPE, SBCIN, MLCAPE, MLCIN).
 The radar reflectivity and weather parameters are advected and adjustments to the reflectivity field are changed based on the calculated probability.

-Since HRRR data is not available every 15 minutes, I use the advected values predicted at each 15 minute forecast as the initial conditions until new HRRR data is available.
+Since HRRR data is not available every 10 minutes, I use the advected values predicted at each 10 minute forecast as the initial conditions for next run until new HRRR data is available.
 Due to the simulation being 2D, this may cause the model to lose some forecast skill on the 30min and 45min simulations.
 Accuracy appears to be fairly good for the 1 hour predictions in terms of location and timing.
-Absolute intensity is still be tuned and so intensity trends (if precipitation is expected to dissipate or intensify) are the main qualities to look for, not the absolute values/intensity.
+Absolute intensity is still being tuned and so intensity trends (if precipitation is expected to dissipate or intensify) are not particularly reliable at the moment.